 by Cindy Tanzar

-3-1/2 - 4 lbs. organic chicken bones (neck, back, legs) (if making your own broth) OR 6-8 cups organic chicken broth
+- 3-1/2 - 4 lbs. organic chicken bones (neck, back, legs) (if making your own broth) OR 6-8 cups organic chicken broth

-Four links Italian chicken sausage (casing removed and cut into medium-sized chunks)
+- Four links Italian chicken sausage (casing removed and cut into medium-sized chunks)

-Medium head of cauliflower, cut into small flowerets
+- Medium head of cauliflower, cut into small flowerets

-1 bunch of organic kale, removed from stem and torn into bite-size pieces
+- 1 bunch of organic kale, removed from stem and torn into bite-size pieces

-One medium onion, chopped
+- One medium onion, chopped

-Crushed red pepper – ½ tsp or more to taste (we like more!)
+- Crushed red pepper – ½ tsp or more to taste (we like more!)

-Sea salt and pepper to taste
+- Sea salt and pepper to taste

-Heavy cream (optional)
+- Heavy cream (optional)

 Fill with water to within an inch from the top.
 Bring the water to a boil, then simmer for 1-1/2 to 2 hours, occasionally skimming the foam.
 (Optional - Feel free to add a couple of stalks of celery, two carrots, an onion, 5 sprigs of fresh parsley, 3 springs of fresh thyme and a bay leaf for extra depth of flavor.)

 Strain the broth into a large bowl and set aside.
-In the same pot, saute the chicken sausage and onion in oil until brown.
-Add cauliflower and saute for 4-5 minutes, stirring frequently.
+In the same pot, sauté the chicken sausage and onion in oil until brown.
+Add cauliflower and sauté for 4-5 minutes, stirring frequently.
 Add broth, salt (add 1 tsp, then ½ tsp at a time until to your liking), pepper and crushed red pepper to the pot and simmer for 10-15 minutes.
 Add kale, simmering until tender.

 If you like a creamier soup, stir in up to 1/4 cup of heavy cream, a couple of tablespoons at a time, until it's too your liking.
 It's will add a rich layer to your soup, however, the flavor of the chicken broth alone in this recipe is just delicious.
 Enjoy!